ramjiiiitdm2011/student-performance-ml/README.md

 4️⃣ Open in Browser

-Flask will start on port 5000.
+If running locally: open http://127.0.0.1:5000

-If using Codespaces:
-✅ Click Open in Browser from forwarded port link.
+If using Codespaces: click Open in Browser from the forwarded port

-You should see the web form UI.
+You will see the prediction form.

 🧪 Optional: Run Prediction Script python predict.py

 🔮 Future Enhancements

-UI styling with Bootstrap
+UI styling (Bootstrap)

-Deployment on Render/Railway
+Deployment on Render / Railway

-Feature importance visualization
+Model explainability (Feature Importance)

 Hyperparameter tuning

-Model versioning & monitoring
+Model monitoring & versioning

-🧑‍💻 Author
+👤 Author

 Ramji Lal Jhanginia